Legislature(2025 - 2026)GRUENBERG 120

 viability.
 The next step is incorporating real-time genetic

-information into in-season management with NOAA.
-The institute
+information into in-season management with the National Oceanic

 additional financial support.
 Some funding has been proposed in